-The PRO-A0xV36 is a family of fully digital programmable servo drives, based on the latest DSP technology and they offer unprecedented drive performance combined with an embedded motion controller.
+The PRO-A08V48x-PE is a family of fully digital programmable servo drives, based on the latest DSP technology and they offer unprecedented drive performance combined with an embedded motion controller.

-Suitable for control of brushless DC, brushless AC (vector control), DC brushed motors and step motors, the PRO-A0xV36 drives accept as position feedback incremental encoders (quadrature or sine/cosine) and linear Halls signals.
+Suitable for control of brushless DC, brushless AC (vector control), DC brushed motors and step motors, the PRO-A08V48x-PE drives accept as position feedback incremental encoders (quadrature or sine/cosine) and linear Halls signals.

 All drives perform position, speed or torque control and work in single, multi-axis or stand-alone configurations.
-Thanks to the embedded motion controller, the PRO-A0xV36 drives combine controller, drive and PLC functionality in a single compact unit and are capable to execute complex motions without requiring intervention of an external motion controller.
+Thanks to the embedded motion controller, the PRO-A08V48x-PE drives combine controller, drive and PLC functionality in a single compact unit and are capable to execute complex motions without requiring intervention of an external motion controller.
 Using the high-level ElectroCraft Motion PROgramming Language (MPL) the following operations can be executed directly at drive level:

-Setting various motion modes (profiles, PVT, PT, electronic gearing or camming, etc.)

-Changing the motion modes and/or the motion parameters

-Executing homing sequences

-Controlling the program flow through:

-Conditional jumps and calls of MPL functions

-MPL interrupts generated on pre-defined or programmable conditions (protections triggered, transitions on limit switch or capture inputs, etc.)

-Waits for programmed events to occur

-Handling of digital I/O and analog input signals

-Executing arithmetic and logic operations

-Performing data transfers between axes

-Controlling motion of an axis from another one via motion commands sent between axes

-Sending commands to a group of axes (multicast).
-This includes the possibility to start simultaneously motion sequences on all the axes from the group

-Synchronizing all the axes from a network
+- Setting various motion modes (profiles, PVT, PT, electronic gearing1 or camming1, etc.) - Changing the motion modes and/or the motion parameters - Executing homing sequences - Controlling the program flow through: - Conditional jumps and calls of MPL functions - MPL interrupts generated on pre-defined or programmable conditions (protections triggered, transitions on limit switch or capture inputs, etc.) - Waits for programmed events to occur - □ Handling of digital I/O and analog input signals - Executing arithmetic and logic operations - D Performing data transfers between axes - Controlling motion of an axis from another one via motion commands sent between axes - □ Sending commands to a group of axes (multicast).
+This includes the possibility to start simultaneously motion sequences on all the axes from the group - □ Synchronizing all the axes from a network

-between developm command motion ta master jo nenting motion sequences directly at drive level you can really distribute the intelligence the master and the drives in complex multi-axis applications, reducing both the ent time and the overall communication requirements.
-For example, instead of trying to each movement of an axis, you can program the drives using MPL to execute complex sks and inform the master when these tasks are done.
-Thus, for each axis control the may be reduced at: calling MPL functions stored in the drive EEPROM and waiting for e, which confirms the MPL functions execution completion.
+By implementing motion sequences directly at drive level you can really distribute the intelligence between the master and the drives in complex multi-axis applications, reducing both the development time and the overall communication requirements.
+For example, instead of trying to command each movement of an axis, you can program the drives using MPL to execute complex motion tasks and inform the master when these tasks are done.
+Thus, for each axis control the master job may be reduced at: calling MPL functions stored in the drive EEPROM and waiting for a message, which confirms the MPL functions execution completion.

-A0xV36 drives are equipped with a serial RS232 and a CAN 2.0B interface and can be ware, via an AxisID input level) to operate in 2 modes:

-CANopen

-MPLCAN